 Opening hours of the Fotografiska Museum in New York City

 It is one of the few museums in New York that is open 7 days a week.
-Its hours are Monday through Sunday, from 9:00 am to 9:00 pm.
+Its hours are from Monday to Sunday, from 9:00 am to 9:00 pm.
 It is important to note that the last entrance to the museum is one hour before closing time.

-However, if you allow me a suggestion, I advise you to check the opening hours on the website when you plan to visit the exhibition because they tend to change from winter to summer.
+However, if I may make a suggestion, I advise you to check the opening hours on the website when you plan to visit the exhibition because they tend to change from winter to summer.
 In addition, events, such as comedy nights or concerts with saxophonists, are usually after 9 pm.

 Are there guided tours for the Fotografiska Museum?